Generic Name: levonorgestrel

 You might choose Liletta if you:

-- want birth control that works continuously for up to a maximum of 3 years
+- want birth control that works continuously for up to 4 years

 - want birth control that is reversible